 Making your domain name as simple as possible means it will be easy for customers to type, spell, remember and find online.
 Try saying your domain name out loud - is it easy to say?

-Complicated or confusing names may have a negative impact on both your online and offline marketing attempts.
-For example, people are much more likely to remember barnethomeinteriors.uk than bobs-home-interiors-barnet.uk Does it reflect what you do?
+Does it reflect what you do?